Frequently Asked Questions

 How do I manage my running instances?

-You can view, start, stop, and delete your VM instances from the VMs page.
-Deployment configurations and logs can be viewed on the Deployments page.
+You can view, start, stop, access the terminal, and delete your instances from the Instances page in your dashboard.

 Still Have Questions?